Alonely0/alonely0.github.io/content/blog/unions.md

 Although these first bits are unused, they're always zero, and the moment they're not, we may hit UB in the internal implementations of the number.

 If you've ever played with tagged pointers, perhaps you already know what we're getting into here.
 For any pointer, if the pointee has an alignment bigger than one, we can store as much data in the lower part of the pointer as its alignment.
-That is because in Rust, all reads are aligned, so data never exists outside its alignment.
-Note that this data must be removed before the pointee is read (for obvious reasons).
+That is because in Rust, all safe reads are aligned, so we can assume that our values are aligned.
+Note that this data stored in the pointer must be removed before the pointee is read (for obvious reasons).
 From now on, all our cell values will be of alignment of two, so:
 ```txt
 [ 2bits | 62 bits              ... ]
 |_______|__________________________|